 To restart the assignment of licenses, open CodeTwo Admin Panel.
 On the Dashboard or Tenants tab, click the Manage tenant () button next to the name of your tenant and select Subscription from the left menu.
 Click Reset license count (Fig. 1.) in the Licensing section, and the program will begin to count licenses from zero.

-If you want to change the number of licenses (for example, buy licenses for more users), you can do it from the Admin Panel.
+If you want to change the number of licenses (for example, buy licenses for more users), you can do it from the Admin Panel by editing your subscription.
 On the Dashboard or Tenants tab, click the Manage tenant () button next to the name of your Office 365 tenant.
 You will land on the Manage tenant page.
 Select Subscription from the menu on the left to access the subscription settings (Fig. 2.).

 To change the number of licenses, click Edit subscription.
 Modify the number of licenses, and the program will show an updated total price for your subscription period.
 Click Next to review the modified subscription order.
 You can check how many licenses will be added/removed, the amount to be paid for the new licenses, and verify your billing information (Fig. 3.).
 To finish, click Change subscription.